 If you want to start investing for a reason other than retirement, then you will need to consider opening a brokerage account where you can build a portfolio and withdraw your money without penalty.

 There are many different companies for you to choose from in this regard.
-Two of our favorites are Betterment and Ellevest.
-Both are robo-advisors that rely on computers and algorithms to generate investment portfolios for users in a cost-effective way.
-This makes it easy to get started and even easier to continue investing over the long run, since you don’t need to actively think about the investments you’re making.
+Our favorite is Ellevest, a robo-advisor that relys on algorithms to generate investment portfolios for users in a cost-effective way.
+This makes it easy to get started and even easier to continue investing over the long-run, since you don’t need to actively think about the investments you’re making.

-Pros: You have control; you can access your money whenever you want without penalties; you can invest for goals beside retirement
+Pros: You have control; you can access your money whenever you want without penalties; you can invest for goals besides retirement

 Cons: No tax benefits; gains are subject to capital gains tax; depending on the platform, you may be charged by the trade

 All set with all of the steps listed above?
 Then you can feel pretty comfortable getting started with investing!